Horlar-1st/Horlar-1st/README.md

 ![Demo](https://github.com/MoshoodSO/GPA-Calculator/blob/main/graphics/GPAdemo.gif)

-🚀 GPA Genius empowers students to own their education with a smart app that calculates GPAs fast, tracks progress visually, and helps crush goals.
-Built on Lovable.dev, an AI-powered platform for creating web apps, GPA Genius turns data into a roadmap for academic success.
+🚀 GPA Genius is a smart web app that helps students take control of their academic journey.
+It quickly calculates GPAs, visualizes progress over time, and turns academic data into clear, actionable insights.

+Built with Lovable.dev, an AI-powered platform for creating web apps, GPA Genius makes it easy to track performance, set goals, and stay motivated—all in one place.

 Key features include:
 - Calculating GPA per semester